moenchbohne/QDOS/README.md

 This is the collection of my personal configurations, dotfiles and wallpapers.

-⚠️ Regarding the wallpaper collection pay attention to the file size of the commit ⚠️
+⚠️ Regarding the wallpaper collection, you must pay attention to the file size of the commit ⚠️

 ## 📋 content
 - 📊[dotfiles](dotfiles)